 How did the other pilots go?
-An innocent question to ask anyone talking about their ‘pilot project’.
+An innocent question to ask anyone talking about their options or ‘pilot project’.

 Phased implementation of a single big idea, quite often gets disguised as a ‘pilot project’.
 In reality it is just a Trojan Horse.
 A sneaky way of introducing a single idea as a method of solving complicated problem.
 This sort of phased implementation is not a pilot.
 It is certainly not an experimental ‘safe to fail’ pilot to test different ideas.
 (Link here to previous posts on ‘safe to fail’ pilots.)